 [Section 24 inserted by No. 67 of 2004 s.
 24.]

 24A.
-Consultation
+Consultation between board and Minister

 (1) The board and the Minister, at the request of either, are to consult together, either personally or through appropriate representatives, in relation to any aspect of the operations of the Authority or a subsidiary.